aeternity/tutorials/get-testnet-tokens.md

 # TUTORIAL: How to Get Testnet Funds?
 ## Tutorial Overview
-In this tutorial we'll briefly explain æternity testnets – what they are, what they're used for, and how to get AE tokens from a faucet for testnets.
+In this tutorial we'll briefly explain the æternity testnet – what they are, what they're used for, and how to get AE tokens from a faucet for the testnet.
 ## Prerequisites
 - Please read our previous tutorial [How to Create an æternity Account With CLI?](account-creation-in-ae-cli.md) in order to better understand the next steps and to follow them.
-## æternity test networks
+## æternity test network
-Testnets are copies of the æternity blockchain almost identical to the live network except the fact that their AE tokens are worthless.
+The testnet of the æternity blockchain is almost identical to the live network except the fact that their AE tokens are worthless.

-The æternity SDK team currently runs three testnets - **sdk-testnet**, **sdk-edgenet** and **uat-testnet**.
-Testnet is the latest stable release, and Edgenet is the next.
-The æternity core team runs another network, **uat-testnet**.
-It’s for internal testing and is not guaranteed to work with the SDKs.
-But it’s the one which has the very latest features and may be useful for you if you are an enthusiast who runs their own nodes.
+The æternity SDK team currently runs the **sdk-testnet**.
+This testnet represents the latest stable release.

 In the previous tutorial we've installed **aecli**.
 So we can use ```aecli chain``` to interact with the blockchain.
 You can see additional information for the command here:
 ```